Tyler alumni students walking at graduation.

 Connect to Tyler’s community of faculty, students, staff and alumni.

-Tyler’s mission
+Tyler’s Mission

 The Tyler School of Art and Architecture educates and inspires students to be active participants in society with the highest aspirations for creative and social achievement, individual expression, scholarly discovery and innovation.